shankezh/LLMScratchs/sft/sft_vs_lora_qwen25_0p5B.md

 *img7: SFT* <br>

 ## Sum up
-For LLM, the SFT and LoRA both can get similar effects.
+1.For LLM, the SFT and LoRA both can get similar effects.
+2.Supplement: I did a test only to fine-tine q,v TF-layer, found the effect is better than before twos.